mneiferbag/robot-ftp-db/doc/article.md

 ## Try It Yourself

-If you want to try this solution, you'll find a repository on [GitHub](https://github.com/mneiferbag/robot-ftp-db) with a [README.md](https://github.com/mneiferbag/robot-ftp-db/blob/main/README.md) that has a detailed description about using Docker to simulate this solution.
+If you want to try this solution, you'll find a repository on [GitHub](https://github.com/mneiferbag/robot-ftp-db) with a [README.md](https://github.com/mneiferbag/robot-ftp-db/blob/main/README.md) that has a description about using Docker to simulate this solution.

-To have a simple, self-contained example that is easy to try for yourself, the readme file describes how to set up Docker containers for all four services.
+To have a simple, self-contained example that is easy to try for yourself, the readme file describes how to use Docker Compose to set up containers for all four services.
 This example uses Pure-FTPd as FTP service, PostgreSQL as database service and a simple Python script to simulate a processing service.

-To turn the test case into a monitor, you could set up a cron job or task for your favourite CI/CD tool that runs the test case at given time intervalls.
+Finally, to turn the test suite into a monitor, you could set up a cron job or task for your favourite CI/CD tool like Jenkins, that runs the test suite at given time intervalls.

+I hope you now have an impression about a posible solution to test upload-import processes and how Robot Framework could help you with this task.
+Please let me know what you think about this solution.